School of Law

 1525 Senate Street

-Professor Boyd teaches Food and Drug Law, Food Law and Policy, Administrative Law, and Tort Law.
-Professor Boyd previously served as a Visiting Assistant Professor at the University of South Carolina School of Law.
-Prior to joining the University of South Carolina School of Law, Professor Boyd practiced law with Covington & Burling LLP in Washington, DC.
-At Covington, she advised companies on the federal and state regulation of drugs, biologics, medical devices, foods, and dietary supplements.
-She also advised and represented low-income DC residents in a variety of civil contexts ranging from family matters to landlord-tenant disputes through the Neighborhood Legal Services Program.
-Professor Boyd earned an A.B. in Chemistry from Harvard University and a J.D. from Yale Law School.
+Before joining the University of South Carolina School of Law, Professor Boyd practiced law with Covington & Burling LLP in Washington, D.C.
+At Covington, she advised companies on the federal and state regulation of drugs, biologics, devices, foods, and dietary supplements.
+She also advised and represented low-income residents in Washington, D.C. through the Neighborhood Legal Services Program.
+Professor Boyd earned a bachelor’s degree in Chemistry from Harvard University and a Juris Doctor from Yale Law School.

 - J.D.
 (2007) Yale Law School